A Wrinkle in Time (2018)

 “I’ve got some things to say.” – Frances McDormand, American

 When I looked at the IMDb user reviews for “A Wrinkle in Time,” they were so unexpectedly bad I had just assumed its rating was being bombed by trolls who disagreed with its message of acceptance or its diverse cast (they were so bad, in fact, that in the hours after writing this, they were pulled from the site until its official release date, so as not to taint expectations).
 It hadn’t even crossed my mind that this movie, so highly anticipated by film nerds and regular folks alike, could actually be bad.
-But after striking gold (and striking a genuine nerve) with her debut “Selma” and her Oscar-nominated documentary “13th,” director Ava Duvernay has shown that she, too, has flaws.
+But after striking gold (and striking a genuine nerve) with “Selma” and her Oscar-nominated documentary “13th,” director Ava Duvernay has shown that she, too, has flaws.
 I had hoped that the exorbitant budget allotted by Disney would have allowed DuVernay to fly, but instead, they seem to have cramped her style.

 Four years after the disappearance of her scientist father (Chris Pine), Meg (Storm Reid) and her adopted brother Charles Wallace (Deric McCabe) are approached by three mysterious women (Reese Witherspoon, Mindy Kaling, and Oprah Winfrey) who claim to have heard a distress call from the outer reaches of the universe.
 With her brother and her friend Calvin (Levi Miller) by her side, Meg (doubtful as she may be) decides to travel the universe in the hopes of finding her father.